The Business Broker

 While the UK has many good business brokers and business transfer agents, the reputation of the industry isn't great and one needs to be extremely cautious when signing up with these outfits.

 M&A Advisers: M&A advisers sometimes call themselves transaction advisors or consultants or intermediaries.
 They are very similar to corporate finance firms in how they operate.
 M&A advisers and CF firms bridge the gap between business brokers and investment banks.
 Again, there is no legal requirements on these firms to be registered or licenced (so you still get a mixed bag).
 M&A advisers sometimes get involved earlier in the process - assisting with exit planning, and strategic planning years before a concern is taken to market.
 Many also provide business growth advisory services and are focused on creating / identifying opportune environments for a “liquidity event” in line with the management’s strategic objectives.
 They don't need to have formal qualifications to do this job, but most of them do.
-Like with CF firms above, some M&A advisers are regulated by the FCA.
+Like with CF firms above, some M&A advisors are regulated by the FCA.

 Investment Banks (IBs): While all of the above handle what are called 'Main Street' businesses, IBs handle the sale of 'Wall Street' businesses, a term generally used to mean 'mid market' or 'mid cap' companies - megacorps with a value of over £50m.
 IBs also assist with raising finance – both equity and debt - for expansionary activities and they get proactively involved in guiding the strategic vision of the management team towards the objective of IPO, merger or acquisition.
 IBs are heavily transaction driven with enterprises paying large retainers and large monthly fees for advisory services and for underwriting their securities.